Carmen C. Sceppa, MD, PhD, FGSA, Dean

 Bouvé Undecided: BCHS associate dean of academic affairs

-The student must request the appeal by contacting the specified office in writing via email within 10 business days of receiving the report from the previous step.
+The student must request the appeal by contacting the specified office in writing via the school dean/department chair-level appeal form (see Higher Level Appeals forms) within 10 business days of receiving the report from the previous step.
 After consideration, the department chair or school dean, or their representative, shall provide the student and involved faculty member with a written report of their finding(s) and decision within 10 business days of receiving the appeal request.

 Processes for College-Level Appeals to the BCHS AAC:

-• The chair of the college appeal panel will notify the college dean of the findings and recommended decision.
+- The chair of the college appeal panel will notify the college dean of the committee's findings and recommendation.
 The college dean will have the final decision.

-• The college dean will notify the student and other relevant parties of the decision in writing no later than 10 business days after the decision.
+- The college dean will notify the student and other relevant parties of the decision in writing no later than 10 business days after receiving the appeal request.

 Other Policies and Procedures